littlehorse-enterprises/littlehorse/local-dev/README.md

 2. Run `./local-dev/setup.sh --refresh`.
 3. Start the LH Servers again.

-> To include Keycloak, use `./local-dev/setup.sh --keycloak --refresh`.

 ## Running Multiple LH Servers

 LittleHorse is a distributed system in which the different LH Server Instances (Brokers) need to communicate with each